 Soup

-- 14.5 ounce can fire roasted tomatoes
+- 14.5 ounces fire roasted tomatoes

-- 1/2 of a yellow onion, cut into large chunks
+- 1/2 of a yellow onion cut into large chunks

-- 1 jalapeño, seeds and vein removed and chopped
+- 1 jalapeño seeds and vein removed and chopped

-- 3 cloves of garlic, roughly chopped
+- 3 cloves garlic roughly chopped

 - 2 tablespoons chili powder